linux-automation/usbsdmux/README.rst

 High-Level Functions
 --------------------
-usbsdmux provides the following functions:
+The ``usbsdmux`` package provides the following functions:

-* Multiplexing the SD-Card to either DUT, Host or disconnect with ``usbsdmux``
+* Multiplexing the SD-Card to either DUT, Host or disconnect using the ``usbsdmux`` command
-* Writing the Configuration-EEPROM of the USB2642 from the command line to customize the representation of the USB device: ``usbsdmux-configure``
+* Writing the Configuration-EEPROM of the USB2642 from the command line to customize the representation of the USB device using the ``usbsdmux-configure`` command

 Low-Level Functions